nicomorgado/D-Frenzzo/README.md

     - Represent:

         * the main idea of the company.
-        * Emphasize the strong points of the company.
+        * Sharring the history of the Start-up.
         * Shows the discraption of the knives.